 Signs and Symptoms of the Brain Infection

-Whenever this single-celled amoeba has infected one, survival is rare, as indicated by Dr. David Kaufman, professor, and chair at the Michigan State University College of Osteopathic Medicine in the Department of Neurology and Ophthalmology.
+Whenever this single-celled amoeba has infected one, survival is rare, as indicated by Dr. David Kaufman, professor and chair at the Michigan State University College of Osteopathic Medicine in the Department of Neurology and Ophthalmology.

-As per him, manifestations, as a rule, start within 24 hours of the brain infection.
-However, it takes a couple of days to arise.
+According to him, manifestations usually start within 24 hours of the brain infection.
+However, they can take a couple of days to develop.
 The most well-known side effect of primary amebic meningoencephalitis (PAM) is a severe headache.
-But the brain infection can prompt seizures and weakness in the face, arms, legs, and speech loss.

 Medication to anti-amoeba might be insufficient if the infection becomes overpowering.